 It may seem like the end of the world when you discover your spouse’s emotional infidelity.
 To deal with emotional cheating becomes that much harder when you consider the possibility that it could threaten your marriage.
 It may not necessarily be the case but the risk is very real.

-You can take some steps to deal with your spouse’s emotional affair and revive your emotional intimacy again, making it so watertight that there is no room for a third person to come in.
-Here are 8 steps that you can take to deal with your partner’s emotional affair:
+What to do when your partner is emotionally cheating?
+You can take several measures to deal with your spouse’s emotional affair and revive your emotional intimacy again, making it so watertight that there is no room for a third person to come in.
+The right course of action depends on your specific circumstances – the nature of your relationship with your spouse, the nature of the emotional affair, and so on.
+Even so, here are 8 broad steps that you can follow to deal with your partner’s emotional affair:

 1. Check the facts